The El Cerrito minimum wage is different than the California minimum wage.

 The City will attempt to resolve complaints informally with the cooperation of employers.

-In addition to paying all employees who perform at least two (2) hours of work in a particular workweek within the geographic limits of the City of El Cerrito wages of not less than $16.37 per hour (in 2022) for the hours worked in El Cerrito, employers must:
+In addition to paying all employees who perform at least two (2) hours of work in a particular workweek within the geographic limits of the City of El Cerrito wages of not less than $16.37 per hour in 2022 ($17.35 per hour in 2023) for the hours worked in El Cerrito, employers must:

 - Post the official El Cerrito Wage Bulletin in a conspicuous place at each work site.
 If 10% or more of workforce at a work site speaks a language other than English, the Wage Bulletin should also be posted in that language